Swiped (2018 film): Plot

 Introverted freshman college student James is roommates with Lance, a wealthy student who's very successful with girls and only interested in casual hookups.
-As James stands out as being the strongest student in a basic programming course they share, Lance approaches him initially proposing he do minimal work so noone has to work.
+As James stands out as being the strongest student in a basic programming course they share, Lance approaches him initially proposing he do minimal work so no one else in the class has to work.

-When Lance and his friends decide they want to develop an app for hookups, he talks to James and discovers he's been coding since he was small.
+When Lance and his friends decide they want to develop an app for hookups, he talks to James and discovers he's been coding since he was young.
 Lance enlists him to develop the ultimate hookup app, matching people across the campus with no strings attached.
-In exchange he will pay for him to transfer to an ivy league school.
+In exchange he will pay for him to transfer to an Ivy league school.

 James takes over their dorm room so he can work day and night on the app Jungle.
 The goal of the app is to connect people physically with no commitment of any kind.
 No numbers or names are exchanged, so the people have guaranteed one-night stands.

 Not wanting to be blamed for Jungle, James asks Lance to claim it as his own.
-Their computer science professor forgives him from having to do work in her class, as he's supposedly coding constantly.
+Their computer science professor excuses him from having to do work in her class, as he's supposedly coding constantly.

 Christmas break arrives, and James starts to see the consequences of the app with his divorced parents.
-His dad brings a very young date to Christmas, who he found on Jungle, then his mother is convinced to try it by friends.
+His dad brings a very young date to Christmas, who he found on Jungle, and then his mother is convinced to try it by her friends.
 He tries to follow her as she meets up with new people, remorseful of his involvement with the app.

 The following day, James tries to get his grandparents and their friends to answer a questionnaire on their past sexual and relationship experience.
 When he finds his mom back on Jungle, he quickly takes it and other similar apps down to stop her.
 Soon Lance and company hear about it and hound James to get it up and running.

-When James gets back to campus, he hides from Lance and friends in Hannah's sorority house.
+When James returns to campus, he hides from Lance and his friends in Hannah's sorority house.
 He is allowed to stay only if he creates a relationship app for them.
-Going back to his room briefly, James is intercepted by Lance et al and they try to force him to stay and get their app running again.
+Going back to his room briefly, James is intercepted by Lance and their friends who coerce him to stay and get their app running again.
 He tricks them with a relaxing tea, and scurries back to the sorority.

 James stays safe in the sorority house protected by the sisters until Lance leaks to the press James' involvement.
-When Hannah hears she confronts him, and he confesses that he worked on the app in hopes of connecting with her.
+When Hannah hears this she confronts him, and he confesses that he worked on the app in hopes of connecting with her.
 As she never downloaded it, it failed in his eyes.
-James encourages them all to stay off all of the apps to force guys to connect for real.
-After he confesses his feelings for Hannah, they finally kiss.
+James encourages them all to stay off all of the apps to force the guys to connect for real.
+After he confesses his feelings for Hannah, they kiss.